-Some studies suggest that omega-3 fatty acids can increases the level of calcium in the body and slowdown the bone loss.
-As a result improve the signs of osteoarthritis and joint pain.
+Some studies suggest that omega-3 fatty acids can increase the level of calcium in the body and slow down the bone loss.
+As a result, improve the signs of osteoarthritis and joint pain.

 In one clinical study shows that It can reduce menstrual pain.
 It may be more effective than ibuprofen, an anti-inflammatory drug.